soticoker/100-days-of-code/log.md

 Have been experimenting & tweaking my scrollama.js setup.
 So much is possible, have been exploring.

 **Thoughts**:
-Time to turn my focus back to core D3 programming & taks a break from web dev/CSS stuff.
+Time to turn my focus back to core D3 programming & take a break from web dev/CSS stuff.

 **Link(s) to work**:
 https://twitter.com/SotiCoker/status/1308120395313274880?s=20